Study Programme

 What advice and guidance is available?

 NLTG provides Matrix* accredited information, advice and guidance to support you throughout your learning journey.
-From choosing the right programme to continuing professional development and career progression, we can help you plan and implement practical steps towards your career goals.
+We can help you plan and implement practical steps towards your career goals.

 *Matrix is the international quality standard for organisations that deliver information, advice and/or guidance (IAG).
 NLTG have held Matrix accreditation since 2006.
 To find out more about the Matrix standard please click here.